berenicechisholm9/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, readable, and maintainable code first; optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that simplicity and clarity enhance debugging, while over-optimization can lead to complex, hard-to-understand code that might not even improve overall performance."

 In other words, as a programmer, always aim for code quality, understand your problem deeply, and let empirical evidence guide your optimizations rather than hasty assumptions or guesswork.

+# 2024-02-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary and after profiling.
+Remember that simplicity, readability, and robustness are often more crucial than micro-optimizations."

+This quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity and introduce bugs.
+It's wiser to write clean, understandable code initially and optimize later, based on data-driven insights from performance analysis.